 Major: Business Management

-Matthew is a third year management and business economics major with a writing minor.
+Matthew is a fourth year management and business economics major with a writing minor.
 He aspires to facilitate the writing community by helping students further develop themselves as writers.
 As a writing minor, he has substantial knowledge and experience that extends from expository/professional writing to creative writing.
 Therefore, he is excited to share the literary devices and techniques obtained through personal experience.
 He believes that writing is a universal form of communication that enables people to express themselves through newfound personal insights and regular interactions.
 As both an instructional assistant and a writer, Matthew hopes to share the experience of developing oneself by delving into a multitude of unique works written by other students.
 "As writers, the possibilities of self-expression and communication are immeasurable—that is, writing as a craft and our comprehensive ability to regularly gain new knowledge are boundless."

 Name: Genesis Linares

-Genesis is a fourth year biology major, with an emphasis in human biology and a minor in writing.
+Genesis is a fifth-year biology major, with an emphasis in human biology and a minor in writing.
 Her trajectory at the university has inspired her to pursue a career in the education field.
 She finds herself intrigued by the writing process and hopes to empower students to embrace their own writing process when working with varying prompts.
 Having taken a variety of writing courses she understands just how daunting it can feel to try to put one’s ideas into words, which is why she strives to make that task less stressful for students.
 Genesis believes that "all students can be successful writers, all they need is to be given the right tools to work with and to be taught how to use them."

 Name: Chloe Ray

-Chloe is a second year student who enjoys delving into the possibilities that writing inherits.
+Chloe is a third year student who enjoys delving into the possibilities that writing inherits.
 Much of her scholastic work focuses on a variety of literary pieces and thus likes to incorporate vast amounts of creative ideas into writing.
 She also enjoys engaging in conversation with others to help them pull out their own perspectives that will enhance their writing projects.
 Chloe has had experience working with Varsity Tutors, a one on one tutoring service, and looks forward to working alongside others within the Merritt Writing Program.
 She believes that “we never cease our roles as students and those who seek knowledge, and thus should incorporate learning with each other and with the world however we can.”